 If I want to install carpet in my home, are there certain types of carpeting that are better for my family?

 If you install carpeting, allow the carpeting to air out thoroughly before using the area.
-Consider buying a carpet that has a Green Label or Green Label Plus from the Carpet Research Institute to reduce exposure to harmful volatile organic compounds (VOCs) that can be used in carpeting or adhesive.
+Consider buying a carpet that has a Green Label or Green Label Plus from the Carpet and Rug Institute to reduce exposure to harmful volatile organic compounds (VOCs) that can be used in carpeting or adhesive.
 Also consider installing low-pile carpet, which is easier to clean than high-pile carpet.

 I recently had my home remodeled, and I am afraid the contractor may have used Chinese drywall.
 What are the problems associated with Chinese drywall, and how can I tell if it’s present in my home?